 For a low-cost logo design service, LogoNerds is good enough.
 I did get a professional-looking logo for a very reasonable price, but the outdated website interface and slow, impersonal interactions made the design process less than pleasant.
-Read on to discover my favorite alternatives.
+Read on to discover my favorite alternatives, including how you can hire a professional logo designer for as little as $5 on Fiverr.

-The Promise: A “Professional Custom Logo” at an Unbeatable Price
+The LogoNerds Promise: A “Professional Custom Logo” at an Unbeatable Price

 When logo design prices start as low as $5 on Fiverr, I’m fairly skeptical that LogoNerds’ pricing really can’t be beat.
 But pricing aside, what about the quality?
 Will LogoNerds’ designers actually give your business a unique, memorable, and professional-looking logo?